xelatihy/yocto-gl/doc/yocto_obj.md

 - Parameters:
     - scn: scene to write textures from
     - dirname: base directory name for texture files
-    - skip_missing: whether to skip missing textures or throw an expection
+    - skip_missing: whether to skip missing textures or stops with error
+    - err: if set, store error message on error
+- Returns:
+    - whether an error occurred

 ### Function compute_scene_bounds()